dimitrinicolas/postcss-inline-media/readme.md

 }
 ```

-#### Nested conditions
+### Nested conditions

-You can nest media queries in parentheses, but you can't set multiples nesting parentheses on the same css property
+You can nest media queries in parentheses, but you can't set multiples nesting
+parentheses on the same css property.

 ```css
 div {